Gifts and Donations

 Please note that in accordance with Internal Revenue Service regulations, Special Collections and University Archives is prohibited from appraising or estimating the value of any gift.
 Donors who require an appraisal need to make arrangements to do so with an independent appraiser and pay for that service themselves.
 Acceptance of a gift at an appraised value does not necessarily constitute endorsement of said valuation.

-The donor will receive an acknowledgment response from the Head of Special Collections and University Archives upon receipt of the gift.
+The donor will receive an acknowledgment response from the Team Lead of Special Collections and University Archives upon receipt of the gift.

 Change in Provisions